Nenad Marković: Club career

 Marković broke into Bosna's first team and became a regular starter during the 1989–90 season.
 At that season's end his improvement was recognized with a call-up to the Yugoslav national team under famous coach Dušan "Duda" Ivković.
 However, Marković was not ultimately selected for the FIBA World Championship side sent to Argentina in August 1990, which Yugoslavia won.
 Marković nonetheless continued to improve at the club level, featuring regularly for KK Bosna over the next two seasons, before the war broke out in his native Bosnia and Herzegovina.

 For the next 14 seasons Marković played all over Europe, including in Italy, Spain, Israel, France, and Greece.
 In France, while playing for Limoges, he had the honour of playing in the French league All-Star game, during which he won the three-point shootout competition.
 He also played in many notable matches for the new Bosnian national team, including in two matches against Croatia in November 1997 and November 1998 that helped make his name as one of Bosnia's most prominent athletes. before eventually returning to KK Bosna to end his playing career.

-Marković with KK Bosna in October 2006.

 Eventually, in 2004, Marković returned to KK Bosna to end his playing career, becoming the first Bosnian basketball player to return to his hometown club in this way.
 He retired from the game in 2006, having played for 18 years.